braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/customize.md

 In addition to the out-of-the-box [In-App Message templates](/docs/user_guide/message_building_by_channel/in-app_messages/creative_details/), you can also create customized message templates with the following features:

-- [Custom HTML templates](#custom-web-messages) - create a customized template with HTML, JavaScript, and CSS.
+- [Custom HTML templates](#custom-html-messages) - create a customized template with HTML, JavaScript, and CSS.
-- [Modal with custom CSS (web only)](#web-modal-css) - add custom CSS to our standard modal template for more flexible styling options.
+- [Modal with custom CSS (web only)](#web-modal-css) - add custom CSS to standard templates for more flexible styling options.
 - [Email Capture Form (web only)](#email-capture-form) - collect email addresses into Braze.
-- [Color profiles and CSS](#in-app-message-templates) - save and re-use color profiles for in-app message templates.
+- [Reusable Color profiles and CSS](#reusable-color-profiles) - save and re-use color profiles for in-app message templates.
 - [Video](#video) - add video to a custom in-app message.

 {% alert tip %}
 Additional customization of the appearance of your In-App Messages can be accomplished by your developers.
 See our [iOS]({{ site.baseurl }}/developer_guide/platform_integration_guides/ios/in-app_messaging/customization/), [Web]({{ site.baseurl }}/developer_guide/platform_integration_guides/web/in_app_messaging/#in-app-message-customization), or [Android]({{ site.baseurl }}/developer_guide/platform_integration_guides/android/in-app_messaging/customization/) integration documentation on In-App Messages for more details.
 {% endalert %}

-## HTML In-App Messages
+## HTML In-App Messages {#custom-html-messages}
 While Braze’s out-of-the-box in-app messages can be customized in a variety of ways, you can gain even greater control over the look and feel of your campaigns using messages designed and built using HTML, CSS, and Javascript.
 With some simple composition, you can unlock custom functionality and branding to match any of your needs.
 HTML in-app messages allow for greater control over the look and feel of a message, including:

 - Custom Fonts and Styles